 Another problem with this sunscreen measurement thing is the fact that you probably don’t use enough of the product as you apply it.
 I am sure that there is an actual measurement of how much is recommended.

-If you have experienced sunburn in the past after applying the product, you may have not used enough.
+If you have experienced sunburn in the past after applying the product, you may have not used enough to protect your skin.
 An estimated amount of sunscreen to apply to your skin at one time is in the neighborhood of 3 tablespoons.
 Obviously, an adjustment is needed for the body size you are protecting.

 Trying to make the sunscreen lotion stretch!
 Do not waste it by using too much.
 I am wasting it because I am not using enough of the product!
 That is almost as bad as not using sunscreen at all.

 No wonder we do not get the protection the product makers promised.

 If I am tall, it is safe to assume that my kids are tall as well.
 We used a bottle of sunscreen for several outings.
 So yes, we definitely are in the 1/3 of the population who don’t use enough sunscreen to protect ourselves.